 We crunched the numbers for the Citi Double Cash card and the Chase Freedom Unlimited card to help you decide which one takes the prize for best cash back card.

-When you compare the Citi Double Cash card’s 2 percent cash back to the Chase Freedom Unlimited’s 1.5 percent cash back, the Citi Double Cash card appears to be the clear winner.
+When you compare the Citi Double Cash card’s flat rate of up to 2% cash back (1% when you buy, 1% as you pay off your purchases) to the Chase Freedom Unlimited’s 1.5% cash back rate on general purchases, the Citi Double Cash card appears to be the clear winner.

 Citi Double Cash vs. Chase Freedom Unlimited